 horticulture, but I don't think I want to be a gardner.
 I'm interested in all the arts.
 I'm even interested in people!"

-and eager to get on with her life.
+carefree, and eager to get on with her life.
 She was found dead on Saturday, August 4, less than twenty-four hours after Marilyn phoned him.
-It is Barris's belief that she did
+It is Barris's belief

-not die by her own hand, intentionally or accidentally, but was, in fact, murdered.
-George Barris was shocked by hearing the news of her death, thinking of when
+that she did not die by her own hand, intentionally or accidentally, but was, in fact, murdered.
+George Barris was shocked by hearing the news of her death,

 Prior to their photo sessions together in 1962, George Barris was also present for Marilyn's 36th Birthday celebration on the set of 'Somethings Got to Give'.